 US Market by 2030 (6.6% CAGR)

-200,000–300,000 POP surgeries annually; 37.7% surgical recurrence rate driven by staging variability.
-Three-stream revenue: device kit ($8,500–$12,500), single-use sleeve ($95–$145), SaaS license ($350–$750/month).
-FDA SaMD framework enables parallel hardware and software pathways.
+200,000–300,000 POP surgeries annually; 37.7% surgical recurrence rate driven by staging variability alone.
+Three-stream revenue: device kit, single-use sleeve, and SaaS license.
+FDA SaMD framework enables parallel hardware and software pathways toward 510(k) and De Novo clearance.

-Device 3 · Interventional
+Device 4 · Interventional Analgesia

 Pudendal Nerve Block Device™